itsahappymedium/wp-boilerplate/site-readme.md

 4. Run `lando dep setup:init staging` to configure the website, compile theme files, and pull down the database and uploads.
 (Replace `staging` with `production` to pull down database and uploads from prod.)

+#### Local URL

+This website should be available at [http://{{WP_BOILERPLATE_SLUG}}.hmdev](http://{{WP_BOILERPLATE_SLUG}}.hmdev).
+In order for that to work you will need to have [Dnsmasq] installed and configured.
+See Lando's [Developing offline] documentation for some help on how to do that.
+Additionally, to get the HTTPS version of the local website working, see Lando's [Trusting the CA] documentation.

 ### Commands

-This website uses [Lando] for a development environment and [WordPress Deployer] for a deployment tool.
+[Lando] is used for the development environment and [WordPress Deployer] is used for deployment.
 You can always run `lando` or `lando dep` to see what commands are available to you, however these are probably the ones you'll use the most:

 (You'll need an [SSH agent] running on your machine to use any Deployer commands.)